sogebot/sogeBot/README.md

 * **trimming** music videos in playlist
 * **WebPanel**
 * soundboard widget - place your mp3s to /public/dist/soundboard/ to customize
+* change game and title from dashboard (your games and titles are saved to further use)
 * _more to come_

 #### Prerequisites